collapsed-stacks/startups/questions/7258/what-are-the-minimum-and-maximum-cpm-cost-per-thousand-views-advertisement-rate.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-09-04
 - score: 0

-<p>It completely depends on your audience, your channels (video, audio, display, text) and how you're selling your ads.</p>
+It completely depends on your audience, your channels (video, audio, display, text) and how you're selling your ads.

-<p>You can try to do some direct sales if you can deal with the logistics and throw in a few RTBs (real-time bidding) for when your direct clients' stock of ads run out.
+You can try to do some direct sales if you can deal with the logistics and throw in a few RTBs (real-time bidding) for when your direct clients' stock of ads run out.
 Or simply use RTBs directly (CPC, CPM, and/or CPA) so you're not worrying about selling the ads yourself.
-The first earns more but takes time and resources.</p>
+The first earns more but takes time and resources.

-<p>In either case, the more select/valuable your audience, the better the CPM you can snatch.
+In either case, the more select/valuable your audience, the better the CPM you can snatch.
 And note that advertisers won't be interested in wasting their time on sites with a small audience.
-If your traffic is too small your only recourse are RTBs.</p>
+If your traffic is too small your only recourse are RTBs.

-<p>Being famous or popular is irrelevant.
+Being famous or popular is irrelevant.
 What counts is what your user base consists of and what it's doing on your site.
 If you build a social network for 1% individuals, investment bankers and entrepreneurs will pay a lot more than $20-30 to put their ads in front of them.
-If you're building a social network where teenagers are posting lol cat videos, there's not a chance in hell you'll be able to charge that much.</p>
+If you're building a social network where teenagers are posting lol cat videos, there's not a chance in hell you'll be able to charge that much.

-<p>To get a rough idea of how much you can expect to make, look into similar websites and check their CPMs.
-Contact them if needed: pose as a potential advertiser and ask.</p>
+To get a rough idea of how much you can expect to make, look into similar websites and check their CPMs.
+Contact them if needed: pose as a potential advertiser and ask.